European football stands united against COVID-19 crisis: A–Z guide

 Azerbaijan: putting a smile back on the faces of football fans

-The players, coaching staff and employees at FC Sabah have collected more than €25,000 to support a National Fund against Coronavirus.
-The same club has also produced a video in support of the nation's doctors and nurses, working day and night to treat patients with COVID-19.
+Among clubs, the players, coaching staff and employees at FC Sabah have collected more than €25,000 to support a national coronavirus fund.
+The club has also produced a video in support of the nation’s doctors and nurses, working day and night to treat patients with COVID-19.

-AEL Limassol have partnered with the KEPAKY Foundation and local actor Costas Vychas to set up the Yellow Solidarity and Helpline for vulnerable groups and the elderly in need of financial support, food and medication.
-Another Cypriot club, Apollon Limassol, have teamed up with a local dietician to create an emergency food bank.
+AEL Limassol FC has partnered with the Kepaky Foundation and local actor Costas Vychas to set up the Yellow Solidarity Helpline for vulnerable groups and elderly people in need of financial support, food and medication.
+Another Cypriot club, Apollon Limassol FC, has teamed up with a local dietitian to create an emergency food bank.

-Michal Sadílek, midfielder for the national Under-21 team and PSV Eindhoven, has donated 500,000 Czech koruna to his home-town hospital in Uherske Hradiste – as well as Uničov, a town recently placed in lockdown – to purchase medical equipment.
+Michal Sadílek, midfielder for the national Under-21 team and PSV Eindhoven, has donated CZK 500,000 to his hometown hospital in Uherské Hradiště’ to purchase medical equipment as well as to Uničov, a town recently placed in lockdown.
 "I cannot just sit and do nothing.
 I would like to support doctors and nurses who have to work hard for all of us now to heal the world," said Sadílek, unable to travel to the Czech Republic because of travel restrictions to prevent the spread of COVID-19.

-Like many national associations, the Danish Football Association (DBU) is using its online coaching resources to help people, especially children, keep active when staying at home or needing to keep social distance.
-Its skill-based exercises are helpfully divided by age range and include simple messages promoting good hygiene.
+Like many national football associations, the Danish Football Association is using its online coaching resources to help people, especially children, keep active when staying at home or needing to social distance.
+Its skill-based exercises are helpfully divided by age range, and include simple messages promoting good hygiene.